-As of Thursday, January 1, all Mount Sinai physicians are out of network for Anthem plans.
-This means Anthem may no longer cover physician services at in-network rates, and many patients will pay more out of pocket to continue seeing their Mount Sinai doctors.
+As of Thursday, January 1, Mount Sinai physicians are out of network for Anthem plans.
+This means Anthem may no longer cover physician services at in-network rates, and some patients may pay more out of pocket to continue seeing their Mount Sinai doctors.

 Beginning Sunday, March 1, Mount Sinai hospitals and facilities will also be out of network if there is no agreement.
 At that point, Anthem may stop covering hospital-based care at in-network rates as well, further increasing costs and limiting access for patients who rely on Mount Sinai’s services.